.Find on this page

 Critical voices: idea and reality of sustainable development

 Sustainability will only be achieved if we change, at a global scale, the way we produce and consume, how we run the economy, and this change must be fundamental.
 Many if not all agree with this statement; yet, what happens in practice?
 Are we on the way to sustainable development or are we not? --- Clearly, change is a matter of awareness, knowledge and strategic thinking but it is also a matter of interests and power.
 No doubt, there are powerful interestes blocking the road to sustainability.
 They need to be known, analysed and overcome.
-For that, we need critical voices and reality checks: Where are the interests, where is the power, and how can change be organized? --- There's no need to share all the critical views but we should not ignore them and should think about.
+For that, we need critical voices and reality checks: Where are the interests, where is the power, and how can we organize change? --- There's no need to share all the critical views but we should not ignore them but rather think about.

 A drastical look at realities of the globalized economy gives the Mighty Earth Report “Cargill, the worst company in the world”, released on 9 July 2019. - A fairly critical look at unsustainable practices of a big company in various parts of the world.